E1

 Room Sensor Calibration Error

-E1 error and thermostat shows very low or negative room temperature values.
+E1 error: The thermostat shows very low or negative room temperature values.

 Advertisements